 From birth until around six months, babies need breast milk or infant formula.
 If you are using a bottle, only fill it with breast milk or infant formula.
-Formula will decay teeth faster than breast milk, so special attention needs to be paid to caring for formula-fed baby’s teeth.

 It’s important that babies aren’t put to bed with a bottle as it can lead to tooth decay.
 Try to introduce a cup from six months of age and stop using a bottle at 12 months of age.

 Water is the best drink for toddlers and children.
 Avoid sweet drinks like juices, flavoured milk, cordials, and soft drinks as they are high in sugar and cause tooth decay.

 By your child’s second birthday, they should have their first visit to the dentist.
 This will help reduce the risk of tooth decay and support positive oral health habits.
 The dentist can let you know how often your child should have check-ups, based on their individual needs.
 Typically, children should see the dentist at least once every 12 months.
 Having regular dental check-ups makes it a normal, expected part of your child’s life.